aptise/peter_sslers/README.md

 peter_sslers README
 ================================

-`peter_sslers` is a tool designed to help EXPERIENCED DEVOPS people to manage SSL Certificate deployment on large systems.
-This package offers a lightweight database backed "webserver" that can handle the LetsEncrypt issuance process, import any existing ssl certificates, and easily provision them to servers.
-This ships with a `lua` module for the `openresty` framework on the `nginx` server which will (i) dynamically request certificates from a primed redis cache, (ii) store data in shared `nginx` worker memory and (iii) expose routes to flush the worker shared memory or expire select keys.
-The `Pyramid` based webserver can be configured to do all of these tasks, and can function as a daemon or a commandline script.
+`peter_sslers` is a package designed to help *experienced* devops and admins to manage SSL Certificates and their deployment on larger systems.

+This package is now aimed at casual or single-site users.

+Peter offers lightweight tools to centrally manage SSL Certificate data in a SQL database of your choice.

+The package offers a lightweight database backed `Pyramid` application that can:

+* act as a client for the entire "LetsEncrypt" issuance process, operating behind a proxied webserver,
+* import any existing ssl certificates,
+* ease provisioning certificates onto various servers,
+* browse certificate data and easily see what needs to be renewed
+* communicate with a properly configured `nginx` web server (see next)

+The package ships with a `lua` module for the `openresty` framework on the `nginx` server which will:

+* dynamically request certificates from a primed redis cache
+* store data in shared `nginx` worker memory and
+* expose routes to flush the worker shared memory or expire select keys.

+The `Pyramid` based application can function as a daemon or a commandline script.

 Do you like bookkeeping?
-The `Pryamid` component logs everything into sql.
+Peter's `Pryamid` component logs everything into sql.

 Do you like cross-referencing?
-Your certs are broken down into fields that are cross-referenced or searchable.
+Your certs are broken down into fields that are cross-referenced or searchable within Peter as well.

-This tool has absolutely no security measures and should only be used by people who understand that (that should be a self-selecting group, because many people won't want this).
-This package offers several commandline tools, so spinning it up in "webserver" mode may not be necessary.
+Peter has absolutely no security measures and should only be used by people who understand that (that should be a self-selecting group, because many people won't want this tool).

+Peter offers several commandline tools, so spinning it up in "webserver" mode may not be necessary, or will only be necessary for brief periods of time.

+SqlAlchemy is the backing database library, so virtually any database can be used (sqlite, postgres, mysql, oracle, mssql, etc). `sqlite` is the default.  sqlite is actually kind of great, because it can be sftp'd onto different machines for local use.

-# personal note:
+## personal note:

 I hate having to spend time on DevOps tasks; I would rather spend time on the Product side.
 This tool was designed as a swiss-army-knife to streamline some tasks and troubleshoot a handful of issues with https hosting.
 This is pre-release and still being worked on as it fixes new issues on a production system.
 PRs are absolutely welcome, even if just a test-suite.